antonryoung02/Ad_Classification/README.md

 ### June 2024

-I switched to pytorch lightning for a more organized training procedure and better compatability with Weights & Biases.
+I switched from pytorch to pytorch lightning for a more organized training procedure and better compatability with Weights & Biases.

 I moved the data augmentation to occur after the train/val split to avoid data leakage, and I implemented a SqueezeNet architecture which led to better performance with fewer parameters.